Programmierpraktikum-MVA/big-brother/README.md

 although you are welcome to try in future iterations of the project.
 All steps where you use the commandline are executed inside of the root directory of the

-git repository:
+## Installation on Windows
-1. If you are on **windows**: You need to have the visual c++ redistributables https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170 installed.
+1. You need to have the visual c++ redistributables https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170 installed.
 2. Install MongoDB and make sure that it's active.
 Important when trying to start the WebApp.
 3. Install **Python 3.10**.
 Make sure that you also have the package manager pip installed.
 This should be the case if you installed python with the installer from the official website.
+4. Create a Python virtual environment (optional but highly recommended) using `python3.10 -m venv .env`.
+The name .env is preferred since it's already listed in .gitignore.
+To activate it, run `.env\Scripts\Activate.ps1` (PowerShell) or `.env\Scripts\activate.bat` (Command Prompt).
+5. Manually install dlib: `pip install dlib-binary`
+6. Install  the requirements with `pip install -r requirements.txt`.
+7. Execute `python ./src/bigbrother/run.py` to start the flask app.
+You can then go to `127.0.0.1:3000` in your webbrowser.

+## Installation on macOS
+1. Make sure you have homebrew installed, then `brew install cmake` and `brew install libpng`.
+2. Install MongoDB-Community and make sure that it's active with `brew services start mongodb-community`
+3. Install **Python 3.10**, `brew install python@3.10`.
+The package manager pip should be automatically installed as well.
-4. Create a python virtual enviroment (highly recommended) and call it ".env" which is already set to be ignored in the .gitignore.
-Make sure to activate the virtual env.
+4. Create a python virtual enviroment (optional but highly recommended) `python3.10 -m venv .env`.
+Keep the name `.env` since that's ignored in the .gitignore.
+Make sure to activate the virtual enviroment `source .env/bin/activate`.
 5. Install the requirements with `pip install -r requirements.txt`.
-If you are on **windows**: manually install dlib: pip install dlib-binary
 6. Execute `python ./src/bigbrother/run.py` to start the flask app.
 You can then go to `127.0.0.1:3000` in your webbrowser.

+## Installation on Linux (untested)

 # Documentation
 We have a documentation in the [docs](docs/)-folder.
 We highly recommend you to